Water (classical element): Indian tradition

 water as an element, one of the Panchamahabhuta, or "five great elements".
 In Hinduism, it is also the name of the deva, a personification of water, (one of the Vasus in most later Puranic lists).
 The element water is also associated with Chandra or the moon and Shukra, who represent feelings, intuition and imagination.

+According to Jain tradition, water itself is inhabited by spiritual Jīvas called apakāya ekendriya.

 Ceremonial magic

 Water and the other Greek classical elements were incorporated into the Golden Dawn system.
 The elemental weapon of water is the cup.
 Each of the elements has several associated spiritual beings.
 The archangel of water is Gabriel, the angel is Taliahad, the ruler is Tharsis, the king is Nichsa and the water elementals are called Ondines.
 It is referred to the upper right point of the pentagram in the Supreme Invoking Ritual of the Pentagram.
 Many of these associations have since spread throughout the occult community.

 Modern witchcraft

 Water is one of the five elements that appear in most Wiccan traditions.
 Wicca in particular was influenced by the Golden Dawn system of magic and Aleister Crowley's mysticism, which was in turn inspired by the Golden Dawn.